 Needless to say, I had become very frustrated that my body was not cooperating that morning.

-Dr. Lawson came into the room at one point, and we got to talking and I explained to him about my left foot being a problem for so many years now.
+The chiropractor came into the room at one point, and we got to talking and I explained to him about my left foot being a problem for so many years now.
 It likes to swell up, and sometimes the right foot will do the same.
 The fall is always the worse for this.

 I told him that one time BOTH my feet had swollen up so bad that the swellings wouldn’t allow me to take off my sandals.
 My GP (General Practitioner) never seemed to feel that this was an issue to worry about.